Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

-Did you know that as a Non-Resident Indian (NRI), you might still have tax obligations in India?
+Did you know that as a Non-Resident Individual, you might still have tax obligations in India?
 Many NRIs assume that since they live abroad, Indian tax laws don’t apply to them.
-However, under the Income Tax for Non Resident rules, if you earn income from Indian sources—whether it’s rent from property, fixed deposits, or capital gains from investments—you may be classified as a Non-Resident Taxable Person and be required to pay taxes.
-Additionally, there are multiple tax savings options for non residents.
+However, under the Income Tax for NRI rules, income earned from Indian sources, such as rent, fixed deposits, or capital gains, is taxable in India.

-Let’s explore the income tax slabs for non resident taxable persons, deduction for non resident along with the benefits of filing ITR for non resident.
+Let us explore the income tax slabs for non-resident taxable persons, the deduction for non-residents, and the benefits of filing ITR for non-residents.

 Who is Considered a Tax Resident in India?